Mancoantonio/ANTROPOMETRICS/README.md

 - **Limitation:** Still struggles with athletic populations.

 ## CSV file generation with relevant information
-_**This stores name, height, weight, waist perimeter, hip perimeter, BMI, WHtR and WHR)
+-**This stores name, height, weight, waist perimeter, hip perimeter, BMI, WHtR and WHR) -**Stores also TIMESTAMP of consultation, format of date dd.mm.yyy

  **Intended for:** individuals with normal daily habits, especially those at risk of overweight or obesity.